WojciechMatuszewski/r-19-suspense-playground/README.md

       > <form/> accepts an async action, when it is submitted, <form/> will have a new state hook internally, and a global transition is started for the async action until it is completed.

-    Since the _granularity_ of updates in React is _per-component_, React will hold onto the "old" JSX of the component that renders the `form` tag.
+    Since React's update granularity is per component, React will keep the component's "old" JSX that renders the `form` tag.

 - How do I show pending UI in completely unrelated part of the app when submitting a form via `action`?